davabdallah/Atos-Task/README.md

 # Atos-Task
-This is to document Atos Task step by step
+This is to document the Atos Task step-by-step

 ## Task Description

-1. Create a Kubernetes cluster on Google cloud utilizing the $300 free trial quota for 90 days.
+1. Create a Kubernetes cluster on Google Cloud utilizing the $300 free trial quota for 90 days.

 > The cluster should be self-managed with the minimum initial 3 nodes (6 cores and 12GB memory).
 No special requirements or configurations are needed.